 Pumpkin is a fruit, not a vegetable

 For those of you who thought pumpkin was a vegetable, think again.
 It’s a fruit.
-For me, that’s a game changer when it comes to baking pies for Thanksgiving.
+And for me, that’s a game changer when it comes to baking pies for Thanksgiving.

-I can trace my first pie eating experience all the way back to the 1960’s.
-Back then, we shared Thanksgiving with another family who, like us, was a transplant to Delaware.
-We alternated between houses for years.
+Like many, I can trace my first pie eating experience all the way back to my childhood.
+Back then, we spent the holiday with another family who, like us, was a transplant to Delaware.
+For decades, we alternated between houses, trading the bulk of the Thanksgiving cooking year after year.

 Dark brown and spicy, our neighbor’s pie tasted exactly like a giant gingerbread cookie.
-We gobbled it down with gusto.
-My mother would shake her head, insisting out of earshot that it wasn’t pumpkin pie at all, but a failed attempt at the Thanksgiving staple.
-So from that point forward, I always thought of pumpkin as the rogue vegetable in the group.
+We gobbled it down with gusto, while our mother shook her head disapprovingly.
+Lowering her voice, she’d whisper that it wasn’t pumpkin pie at all, but a failed experiment that met none of its objectives.
+And from that point on, I always thought of pumpkin as the sham vegetable in the group.

 WHAT MAKES A PUMPKIN A FRUIT